 \subsection{Main idea}

-As both the Higgs and Coulomb branch are associated with a 3d $\cN = 4$ theory, we would naturally ask how the Coulomb branch interplays with the 3d $\cN = 4$ Higgs branch.
-However, it seems not easy to do this with BFN's original definition, and we introduced a variant construction.
+As both the Higgs and Coulomb branch are associated with a 3d $\cN = 4$ theory, we could naturally ask how the Coulomb branch interacts with the 3d $\cN = 4$ Higgs branch.
+However, it seems not easy to do so with BFN's original definition, and we will introduce a variant.

 To explain the main idea, we start with a simple example.
 Consider $\sG = \bC^*$ and $\sN = \bC^{n+1}$, whose Higgs branch is $T^*\bP^n$.
 The vertex function can be written down as